-What do we gain from a standard biannual USG AFP surveillance?
+What do we gain from standard biannual USG±AFP surveillance?

-The direct aim of any cancer surveillance program is clear; to detect cancers at at an early curable stage (BCLC 0 or A), which results in a favorable survival expectancy.
-Therefore, when a lesion is caught at a stage beyond eligibility to curative treatments (BCLC B or C or D), it is not considered to be a surveillance related benefit as it would not have any influence on survival.
-The sensitivity and specificity of USG for any stage HCC detection exceeds 90%.
-On the other hand, a recent meta-analysis displayed that USG alone detects early-stage HCC with only a 47% sensitivity rate and the addition of AFP increased the sensitivity rate to 63% (12).
-This can be explained by the higher omitting rates of small lesions due to limitations of USG in cirrhotic liver.
-A prior meta-analysis of 13 prospective cohort studies concluded that AFP has no additional value compared with USG alone (13).
-The demonstrated contribution of AFP in the literature may be due to higher advanced stage HCC detection rates under USG based surveillance.
+The direct aim of any cancer surveillance program is clear: to detect cancer at an early, curable stage (Barcelona Clinic Liver Cancer [BCLC] stage 0 or A), which results in a favorable survival expectancy.
+Therefore, when a lesion is caught at a stage beyond eligibility for curative treatments (BCLC stage B, C, or D), USG is not considered to have a surveillance-related benefit as it would not have any influence on survival.
+The sensitivity and specificity of USG for any stage of HCC detection has been reported to exceed 90%.
+On the other hand, a recent meta-analysis found that USG alone detected early-stage HCC with only a 47% sensitivity rate, and the addition of AFP increased the sensitivity rate to 63%.
+This may be explained by the higher rate of omission of small lesions in a cirrhotic liver due to the limitations of USG.
+A prior meta-analysis of 13 prospective cohort studies concluded that AFP had no additional value compared with USG alone.
+The demonstrated contribution of AFP in the literature may be due to higher advanced-stage HCC detection rates under USG-based surveillance.

 The indirect, but actual goal of surveillance is to decrease cancer-related mortality in patients with cirrhosis.
-A recently published case-control study has demonstrated that neither USG, nor AFP decreases the HCC-related mortality (14).
-The suboptimal performance of USG in reaching direct and indirect goals of HCC surveillance highlights the need for alternative surveillance strategies.
-Nevertheless, the global acceptance of USG in surveillance relies on the absence of risks, non-invasiveness and lower costs, which is comprehensible.
-Model-based simulation studies have demonstrated that biannual USG for all cirrhotic patients is cost-effective compared to no surveillance, although average survival extension was less then 6 months (15).
-Despite the contradictions, there is still evidence suggesting the usage of AFP in combination with USG for patients with cirrhosis until superior surveillance strategies are available.
-The only subgroup of patients with cirrhosis who are not recommended to undergo standard surveillance program Child-Pugh Class C cirrhosis, unless they are awaiting liver transplantation, given the low probability of treatment eligibility when HCC occurs.
+A recently published case-control study has demonstrated that neither USG nor AFP decreased HCC-related mortality.
+The suboptimal performance of USG in reaching the direct and indirect goals of HCC surveillance highlights the need for alternative surveillance strategies.
+The global acceptance of USG in surveillance relies on the absence of risks, non-invasiveness, and lower costs, which is understandable.
+Model-based simulation studies have demonstrated that a biannual USG for all cirrhotic patients is cost-effective compared with no surveillance, although the average survival extension was less than 6 months.
+Despite the contradictions, there is still evidence to suggest the use of AFP in combination with USG for patients with cirrhosis until better surveillance strategies are available.
+The only subgroup of patients with cirrhosis who are not recommended to undergo a standard surveillance program are those with Child-Pugh Class C cirrhosis, unless they are awaiting liver transplantation, given the low probability of treatment eligibility when HCC occurs.

 Is there any place for cross-sectional imaging?